 A lot of people ask us the question ” What are the differences between Nissan GTR models ? ” and we at AT Performance Cars, are able to give them the answer.
 So if you’ve arrived here to find out the differences between Nissan GTR models then you’re in the right place.

-Before we get started, the two platforms currently available to own are the original CBA model (2009-2011) and the revised DBA model (2011-2016).
-Any newcomer to the GTR scene may struggle to quickly identify these differences on initial glance, as the cars appearance are relatively similar with only minor changes.
+Before we get started, the three platforms currently available to own are the original CBA model (2009-2011), the revised DBA model (2011-2016) and finally the facelifted EBA model (2016-Current).
+Starting with the CBA/DBA cars, any newcomer to the GTR scene may struggle to quickly identify these differences on initial glance, as the cars appearance are relatively similar with only minor changes.